 Pregnancy discrimination involves the unfavorable treatment of women because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.
 The Pregnancy Discrimination Act (PDA) prohibits discrimination based on pregnancy in regards to any aspect of employment, such as hiring, firing, training, pay, promotions, job assignments, benefits, and any other term of employment.

-If you are being discriminated against due to your pregnancy or childbirth, Pines Federal is dedicated to protecting your rights.
+If you are being discriminated against due to your pregnancy or childbirth, The Law Offices of Eric L. Pines, PLLC is dedicated to protecting your rights.
 With more than 20 years of experience, our federal employment lawyers have a thorough understanding of the legal system to help you obtain the most favorable outcome possible.

 If a woman is temporarily unable to perform her duties because of her medical condition related to pregnancy or childbirth, the employer must treat her with the same respect as other temporarily disabled employee.
 Further, impairments resulting from pregnancy can be considered as disabilities under the Americans Disabilities Act (ADA), which may force the employer to provide reasonable accommodation.

 It is against the law to harass a woman due to pregnancy, childbirth, or a medical condition related to either one.
 Harassment in the workplace creates severe hostility which often results in adverse employment decisions.

 Under the Family and Medical Leave Act (FMLA), a new parent may be eligible for 12 weeks of leave (unpaid or paid) in order to care for the new child.
 Employers may require its employees to submit a doctor’s statement concerning the pregnant worker’s ability to perform her job duties before granting leave or paying sick benefits.